searleser97/mkcpr/README.md

 ## Future Updates

-- Display error when detecting the use of "titlesec", suggest secsty for title styles.
+- Display error when detecting the use of *titlesec*, suggest *secsty* for title styles.
 - Add space optimization option

 ## License